-Here in this passage, Paul commands us to “set our mind on things above, not on the things on the earth” (v.
+Here in Colossians, Paul commands us to “set our mind on things above, not on the things on the earth” (v.
 2).

 This chapter gives us a great summary of what a mature Christian life should look like—kind of a composite mirror image of Christlike character.
 Read back through Colossians 3 and take the test.
 Ask yourself what you are reflecting to the world.

 □ Are you putting sinful desires to death?
-Do you repent when you think of them (v.
+Do you repent when you recognize them (v.
 5)?

-□ Do you covet what others have, whether relationships, material things, or prestige (v.
+□ Do you covet what others have, either relationships, material things, or prestige (v.
 5)?

 □ Are you worshiping anything besides God alone (v.
 5)?

 □ Do you allow yourself to get angry or malicious (v.
 8)?

 □ Do you use unwholesome or filthy language (v.
 8)?